adrian-tk/lampattiny/mkDocs/docs/index.md

 * Explanations - understanding oriented.

-If in doubt start from Tutorials from left panel
+If in doubt start from Tutorials from left panel.